DSR-RHIT/me447-visualizing-data/cm/cm201-graph-basics.md

 #> $ gdpPercap <dbl> 974.5803, 5937.0295, 6223.3675, 4797.2313, 12779.379...
 ```

-Here, the `mutate()` function creates a new variable `continent_ord`
+Here, the `mutate()` function overwrites `continent` with a new variable
-that is a factor variable with the same levels and values as the
-original `continent` variable except that its levels are reordered by
+of the same name with its levels reordered by the median life expectancy
-the median life expectancy of the continent.
+of the continent.

 ``` r
 p <- ggplot(data = my_gapminder,